Malaysia free zones

 - Companies must rent a physical office space within a free zone;

-- Many free zone activities are subjected to Malaysian government approval, therefore there are restrictions on certain activities;
+- Many free zone activities are subject to Malaysian government approval;

-- Port Authorities often take advantage of their position to satisfy their personal interests.
-Consequently, foreign business entities cannot rely on port authorities to protect their business interests as corruption is rife, and contracts are arbitrary.
+- Port Authorities often take advantage of their position to satisfy their personal interests and corruption is rife.

 Table comparing different Malaysian industrial free trade zones (FTZs)